ryanloveriner/multiple_linear_regression_models/README.md

 ### Method

-First, correlations between the individual predictive variables and the response variable are examined for correlation using
+First, the individual predictive variables and the response variable are examined for correlation using a scatterplot matrix.
+The model fit is then assessed to ensure assumptions are met and partial regression residual plots are used to ensure linearity is supported.
+Finally, model coefficients are calculated and assessed.
+The R code for these techniques is available [here](https://github.com/ryanloveriner/multiple_linear_regression_models/blob/main/ADA%20Simple%20Multiple%20Linear%20Regression.qmd).
+Please note that this is a Quarto markdown file--similar to an Rmarkdown, but you'll need to have quarto installed in order to knit it.